The Department of Children and Families (DCF) is the state agency responsible for protecting children and helping troubled families. They:

 See What can I do if I disagree with the Department of Children and Families?

-- DCF can also ask you to agree to do certain things if you want to keep your child in your home.
+- DCF opens a case and you to agree to do certain things so you can keep your child in your home.
 DCF calls this agreement an 'action plan' or a 'service plan.'

 See What if DCF opens a case for my family?

 - a court has made a referral for DCF services in a Child Requiring Services Case (CRA).

 - Remove children from their home if DCF believes the children are at risk of abuse or neglect.

 - In non-emergency cases, DCF must get Court approval before they remove a child.